The 8 Best Telematics Companies in 2025

 Spireon’s potential drawbacks

 However, our deep dive into Spireon identified its pricing plans as its downside.
 With an average score of 2.5/5 in our pricing analysis, Spireon is committed to its mandatory three-year contracts.
-If you do not want to be tied into a lengthy contract or if your fleet operates seasonally, we’d recommend trying GPS Trackit, which employs a zero-contract policy.

-It’s also worth noting that Spireon offers custom pricing plans based on fleet size, contract length, and features.
+It’s also worth noting that Spireon offers custom pricing plans based on fleet size, contract length and features.

 Who is Spireon suited to?